How AI Can Help Companies Avoid Bias in Hiring

 The proliferation of AI hiring tools has the potential to introduce bias into multiple stages of the HR life cycle.

-Understanding the Options with AI Hiring Bias
+Understanding the Options With AI Hiring Bias

 Although overcoming AI bias isn’t simple, the technology is easier to correct than human error.
 “Digital tools leave a trace and therefore they're easier to audit and fix,” Polli says.
 “It's not that these tools are inherently worse or better.
 But they do make it easier to understand what's happening.”
 Once the AI industry and regulators understand the processes’ shortcomings, they can develop auditing best practices.